-When you look at this list of 23 things Paul endured, you have to wonder could anything be more intense than what he experienced?
+When you look at this list of 23 things Paul endured, you have to wonder if anything could be more intense than what he experienced.
 And yet, he added one more to the list as a dramatic conclusion.
 The entire list seems to be working towards one issue that stressed out more than the previous 23.

 Out of all the circumstances Paul endured, none was greater than his daily anxiety for churches (2 Cor.
 11:28).